The New Regulations for Burning Logs In Wood-Burning Stoves

 Log burners and open fires are not being banned.
 However, the new regulations for burning low-quality firewood in wood-burning stoves will impact how you purchase wood fuel for wood burners.

-The key changes are that only dry logs will be allowed to burn, and no more than four cubic metres of untreated logs can be burned per day.
+The key changes are that only dry logs can burn, and no more than four cubic metres of untreated logs can be burned daily.
 This means you'll need at least six or seven bags worth before your log burner works properly.

-You might also need a log store if you want to avoid going outside every time you want some fresh logs.
-The good news is these limits do not apply to coal or gas fires which don't have restrictions on how much ash they produce (although these types of fuel could increase costs).
+You might also need a log store to avoid going outside whenever you need fresh logs.
+The good news is that these limits do not apply to coal or gas fires, which don't have restrictions on how much ash they produce (although these types of fuel could increase costs).

 What Is Defra Saying About Wood That Burns Hotter?

-Defra claims burning dry wood fuel produces good heat output and less smoke than burning unseasoned logs, but this may be offset by the higher costs of dry wood.
+Defra claims burning dry wood fuel produces better heat output and less smoke than burning unseasoned logs, but the higher costs of dry wood may offset this.

-So while you can continue to burn kiln dried firewood in your log burner after May 2021, there will be no change for coal or gas fires.
-The changes ahead are going to have a big impact on how much wood fuel you need for heating with wood.
+So, while you can continue to burn kiln-dried firewood in your log burner after May 2021, there will be no change for coal or gas fires.
+The changes ahead will greatly impact how much wood fuel you need to heat with wood.

 Recent Posts